Azure/azure-linux-extensions/Diagnostic/virtual-machines-linux-diagnostic-extension-v3.md

 Element | Value
 ------- | -----
 sinks | A comma-separated list of names of sinks to which individual log events should be published.
 All log events matching the restrictions in syslogEventConfiguration will be published to each listed sink.
-Example: "EHforsyslog" facilityName | A syslog facility name (e.g. "LOG_USER" or "LOG_LOCAL0").
-See the "facility" section of the [syslog man page](http://man7.org/linux/man-pages/man3/syslog.3.html) for the full list. minSeverity | A syslog severity level (e.g. "LOG_ERR") or the value "NONE".
+Example: "EHforsyslog" facilityName | A syslog facility name (e.g. "LOG\_USER" or "LOG\_LOCAL0").
+See the "facility" section of the [syslog man page](http://man7.org/linux/man-pages/man3/syslog.3.html) for the full list. minSeverity | A syslog severity level (e.g. "LOG\_ERR" or "LOG\_INFO").
 See the "level" section of the [syslog man page](http://man7.org/linux/man-pages/man3/syslog.3.html) for the full list.
 The extension will capture events sent to the facility at or above the specified level.
-If set to NONE, no log messages from the facility will be captured.

 ### perfCfg